-Each staff member and contractor will be trained with the West Arnhem Exploration Induction before they are allowed to commence work on site.
+Each staff member and contractor will be trained with the relevant Nabarlek Exploration Induction before they can commence work on site.
+A tailored Induction is presented to contract staff in line with their practices and responsibilities.
 As standards and practices change, staff will be made aware and trained in new practices.

-The West Arnhem Exploration Induction outlines environmental & cultural issues relevant to exploration activities and items of particular importance covered by the induction include:
+The Nabarlek Exploration Induction outlines environmental & cultural issues relevant to exploration activities and items of particular importance covered by the induction include:

-- Cultural awareness:
+- Cultural awareness;

 - Weed Management;

 - Vegetation and Land Clearance;

 - Waste Management;

 - Hydrocarbon/Hazardous Materials and Radiation Management; and

 - Fire Management

 Records will be kept of all staff and contractors that undertake the induction.
-It is expected that any person entering site to work will undertake this induction.